 ftn = ''

 The Fortran compiler to be used.
 If empty and flags_from_environ is True, the compiler defined in the current programming environment will be used.

-Type str

-Default ''

-ldflags = [] '''
+ldflags = []

 The linker flags to be used.
 If empty and flags_from_environ is True, the corresponding flags defined in the current programming environment will be used.